ellipsis-drive/python-package/docs/path/bookmark/index.md

 **Optional arguments**

 - parentId (uuid) the id of the folder to create the bookmark in
-- publicAccess (dict) dictionary describing the public access of the folder
+- publicAccess (dict) dictionary describing the public access of the bookmark
-- metadata (dict) dictionary describing the metadata of the folder
+- metadata (dict) dictionary describing the metadata of the bookmark

 ## get